-The National Pharmacy Technician Bridging Education Program is delivered by educational institutions (local colleges or universities across Canada).
+The National Pharmacy Technician Bridging Education Program is delivered by educational institutions (local colleges or universities) across Canada.
 It is available for both in-class or online delivery in both English and French.
 Online delivery has been centralized through Selkirk College in British Columbia for students from all jurisdictions1.
-Information about the online program at Selkirk College including contact information, course scheduling and registration details is available from the Selkirk College website.
+Information about the online program at Selkirk College, including contact information, course scheduling and registration details, is available from the Selkirk College website.
 Classroom delivery will be provided by educational institutions across the country that have signed an agreement with NAPRA to be an authorized delivery agent.
-Course and PLAR schedules at the various authorized delivery institutions can be found in the section of the same name on the NAPRA website.
+Course and PLAR schedules at the various authorized delivery institutions can be found on the NAPRA website.

 Understanding the requirements in your jurisdiction

 Before taking any of the Bridging Education Program courses, however, it is important that you understand the requirements in your jurisdiction.
 You are advised to contact the pharmacy regulatory authority (PRA) in your jurisdiction to determine if and when the Bridging Program is required and if there are any additional requirements that may impact your eligibility or suitability to complete the Bridging Program.
 In some jurisdictions, there may be time limits or pre-registration requirements that you need to know about first.
 For example, in some jurisdictions, you must pre-register with the PRA or complete the Pharmacy Examining Board of Canada (PEBC) Evaluating Exam before taking the Bridging Program.
 Some jurisdictions have set specific deadlines for each step in the registration and licensure process.
 Please check the requirements posted on the PRA website in your jurisdiction or contact your PRA directly for specific details on registration and licensure requirements, eligibility for bridging and applicable deadlines.